 Surface Pro 5 stylus

 One piece of the puzzle regarding every new Surface is how Microsoft will upgrade its Surface Pen stylus accessory that comes bundled with each tablet.
-Patently Mobile recently uncovered a patent filed by Microsoft for a stylus that features a rechargeable battery system.
+Patently Mobile uncovered back in January a patent filed by Microsoft for a stylus that features a rechargeable battery system.

 Specifically, the patent details a magnetic charging dock built to give the new Surface Pen its juice, seemingly with connectors meant for a Surface Dock mounting.
 Such a venture makes a lot of sense for Microsoft, as the iPad Pro's Apple Pencil currently has this exact edge over the Surface Pen, able to charge by awkwardly connecting to the tablet via its Lightning port.